MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/combineattributes.md

 |contactId|
 |contactType|

-### I can use an CombineAttributes operation when extending an entity
+### Using the CombineAttributes operation when extending an entity

 If we have an entity that extends another entity, we can use CombineAttributes to merge certain attributes that are inherited from the entity we are extending from.